vivek721/LogDistributionHadoop/README.md

 I have used Hortonworks Sandbox on vmWare to create the distributed program then I deployed it to Amazon Elastic MapReduce (EMR).

 ### Functionality
 To create a program for parallel distributed processing of logs.
 The program can be broken into 4 tasks.
 ###### Task 1
-To compute distribution of different types of messages across predefined time intervals and injected string instances of the designated regex pattern for these log message types
+To compute distribution of different types of messages across predefined time intervals and injected string instances of the designated regex pattern for these log message types.
 ###### Task 2
 To compute time intervals sorted in the descending order that contained most log messages of the type ERROR with injected regex pattern string instances